-The Company intends to achieve its growth objectives of long-term sustainable growth in Funds from Operations ("FFO") per share and maximization of long-term stockholder value, principally through the following:
+The Company intends to achieve its growth objectives of long-term sustainable growth in Funds from Operations ("FFO") per share and maximization of long-term stockholder value principally through the following:

 Growth Through Operations.
 The Company intends to improve operating margins by capitalizing on the economies of owning, operating and growing a large-scale national portfolio.
-In the first nine months of 1997, the Company increased average contractual or base rental rates by 9.9% on 292 new and renewing leases totaling 5.7 million rentable square feet (representing 15.0% of the Properties' aggregate rentable square footage).
-During 1998, leases encompassing an aggregate of 8.8 million rentable square feet (23.1% of the Company's aggregate rentable square footage) are subject to contractual rent increases resulting in an average rent increase per rentable square foot of \$0.72, or 6.2%, for an aggregate increase of \$3.3 million.
-Management believes that it will have an opportunity to increase the average rental rate on expiring leases during 1998 covering an aggregate of 5.6 million rentable square feet.
+In the first nine months of 1997, the Company increased average contractual or base rental rates on the Contributed Properties by 9.9% on 292 new and renewing leases totaling 5.7 million rentable square feet (representing 15.0% of the Contributed Properties' aggregate rentable square footage).
+With respect to all Properties, during 1998, leases encompassing an aggregate of 10.5 million rentable square feet (24.1% of the Company's aggregate rentable square footage) are subject to contractual rent increases resulting in an average rent increase per rentable square foot of \$0.70, or 6.1%, for an aggregate increase of \$3.7 million.
+With respect to the Contributed Properties, leases encompassing an aggregate of 8.8 million rentable square feet (representing 23.1% of the aggregate rentable square footage) are subject to contractual rent increases during 1998 resulting in an average rent increase per rentable square foot of \$0.72, or 6.2%, for an aggregate increase of \$3.3 million.
+Based on recent experience and current market trends, management believes it will have an opportunity to increase the average rental rate on Property leases expiring during 1998 covering an aggregate of 6.2 million rentable square feet (5.6 million rentable square feet excluding the Pending Acquisition Properties).

 Growth Through Acquisitions.
-The Company acquired 93 of the 100 Properties, and believes its significant acquisition experience and its extensive network of property acquisition sources will continue to provide opportunities for external growth.
+The Company acquired 93 of the 100 Contributed Properties and is in the process of acquiring the 28 Pending Acquisition Properties.
+The Company believes its significant acquisition experience and its extensive network of property acquisition sources will continue to provide opportunities for external growth.
 Management believes there is a growing trend among large private institutional holders of real estate assets to shift a portion of their direct investments in real estate assets to more liquid securities such as common stock and units in publicly-traded REITs.
 The Company believes its relationships with leading pension funds and other institutional investors will provide an important source of acquisition opportunities.